The Journey to High-performance Customer Service

 For example, let’s say you run a popular clothing brand whose target audience is young women, ages 15–25.
 Your ideal customer is typically interested in pop culture and social issues, follows major influencers, and enjoys sharing the latest fashion trends with their friends in a visual format.
 Based on that information alone, you can pretty safely assume that your target audience can be found on platforms such as Instagram and TikTok and build your social media strategy accordingly.

 That said, it isn’t enough to just make an educated guess about which platforms your target audience prefers — you need to support those assumptions with data.
 Retailers need to use customer segmentation and other analytics-based strategies to gain valuable insight into their customers’ behavior and make informed decisions based on that information.

 By being selective about which social media networks you use to promote your brand and engage with customers, you not only save yourself unnecessary effort, but also increase the likelihood of reaching your desired audience.
 This component of retail customer engagement is especially critical given that 27.6% of the global population — that’s 2.14 billion people — now shop online.

 5. Give Customers the Reins…

-Consumers have more control now than ever before over what content they engage with, which is great for consumers, not so great for retailers.
+Consumers have more control now than ever before over what content they engage with, which is great for consumers, but not so great for retailers.
 People tend to be naturally wary of brands, which can make even the most carefully planned and executed retail customer engagement strategies fall short of expectations.